-After the changes in 2012 it is easier for PhD students or graduates to qualify for the advantageous 30% ruling after graduating.
+PhD students or graduates qualify for the advantageous 30% ruling after graduating under certain conditions.
 To qualify for the 30% ruling you need to have come from abroad before the start of your study.
-J.C.
-Suurmond & zn.
-Tax consultants is able to advise you how to combine the advantages of the 30% ruling with the study costs deduction.
+Our specialized tax advisors are able to advise you how to combine the advantages of the 30% ruling with the study costs deduction.
 Please contact us as early as possible, preferably before you accept any job offer to ensure no opportunities are missed.

 The averaging ruling often provides another tax saving opportunity for those starting to earn an income.
 With this ruling the income over three years can be averaged, thus avoiding the higher tax rates.